rl404/mal-cover/README.md

 ## Styling

 **This is the most important part**.
-Every endpoint needs a `style` param.
+Both endpoint needs a `style` param.
 The `style` value depends on how your list show your anime/manga cover image.

 For example.